Full uniformed, six stand and scowl,

 This poem was inspired by watching Happenstance perform their last set at Wartime in the Cotswolds.
 This was at Toddington Station, during the late afternoon of Sunday 27 April.
 Alas, P-i-R was a little late to the event due to ill-health, a common scenario.

-The piece is written in iambic tetrameter and it has five verses.
+The piece is performed in iambic tetrameter and it has five verses.
 I use semi-colons to divide the verses, rather than a full stop and a blank line, to recall the relentless rhythm of the train as it travels through the Cotswolds.
 The rhyme scheme overall is AABBCCDDEEFFGGHHIIJJ.

 The dance ‘Upton Sticks’ seemed a good fit with the theme of war, as some of its elements are pretty fierce!
 I include the train itself for hints of ghostliness, the steam and the whistle, and the flooded fields as a nod to